Install a Zulip server

 /home/zulip/deployments/currentas a symbolic link to it.

-- Configures the various third-party services Zulip uses, including Postgres, RabbitMQ, Memcached and Redis.
+Configures the various third-party services Zulip uses, including PostgreSQL, RabbitMQ, Memcached and Redis.

 Install script.
 The Zulip install script is designed to be idempotent.
 This means that if it fails, then once you’ve corrected the cause of the failure, you can just rerun the script.